A global supply chain is the worldwide system a business uses to produce products or services.

 The subtle difference is that a global supply chain generally is referred to when discussing the manufacturing and distribution steps.
 For example, you probably wouldn't include your research and development or marketing team when talking about your global supply chain.
 They add a lot of value, but you could probably produce or distribute your goods without them.

-A global value chain, however, describes it all, and when you have a global supply chain, you need to be thinking about it all.
+A global value chain, however, describes it all as one entity.
 Even your custodial service might be considered part of your global value chain, especially if your product or service is in the food or medical industries.

-Basically, if a partner, vendor or supplier adds value to your business, and could hurt your supply chain if something broke down, then that's an important part of your global value chain—even if it's only indirectly part of the supply chain.
-And if you don't have the working capital or resources to quickly fix a problem that suddenly surfaces, you could quickly have a problem that doesn't go away any time soon.
+Basically, if a partner, vendor, or supplier adds value to your business, and could hurt your supply chain if something broke down, then that's an important part of your global value chain, even if it's only indirectly part of the supply chain.

 Photo: Getty Images